belovachap/peercoin-library/README.md

 (Early engineers trying not to lose all the important ideas.)

 By O. Von Corven [Public domain], <a href="https://commons.wikimedia.org/wiki/File%3AAncientlibraryalex.jpg">via Wikimedia Commons</a>

+## Setup

+Trying out Python 3 + Kivy for science and adventure :)

+It's likely easiest to install Kivy from a PPA: https://kivy.org/docs/installation/installation-linux.html